Backpage: Backpage and Village Voice split

 Backpage supporters claimed that by providing prompt and detailed information about suspicious postings to law enforcement, including phone numbers, credit card numbers and IP addresses, the website helped protect minors from trafficking.
 They contended that shutting down Backpage would drive traffickers to other places on the internet that would be less forthcoming about crucial information for law enforcement.

 Numerous writers, non-governmental organizations (NGOs) legal experts and law enforcement officials including the Electronic Frontier Foundation, the Internet Archive, and the Cato Institute, argued that freedom of speech and potentially the internet itself would be threatened if adult-themed ads were prohibited on Backpage.
 These groups cited both the First Amendment and Section 230 of the Communications Decency Act, which holds that service providers were not liable for content produced by third parties.

-In 2012, at the behest of a number of NGOs including Fair Girls and NCMEC, Fitzgibbon Media (at the time, a well-known progressive/liberal public relations agency) created a multimedia campaign to garner support for the anti-Backpage position.
+In 2012, at the behest of a number of NGOs, including FAIR Girls and the NCMEC, Fitzgibbon Media (at the time, a well-known progressive/liberal public relations agency) created a multimedia campaign to garner support for the anti-Backpage position.
 They enlisted support from musicians, politicians, journalists, media companies and retailers.

 New York Times columnist Nicholas Kristof (left) wrote several pieces denouncing Village Voice Media; VVM responded by criticizing Kristof's journalism.

 The Fitzgibbon campaign created a greater public dialogue, both pro and con, regarding Backpage.
-Some companies including H&M, IKEA, and Barnes & Noble canceled ads for publications owned by Village Voice Media.
+Some companies, including H&M, IKEA, and Barnes & Noble, canceled ads for publications owned by Village Voice Media.
 Over 230,000 people including 600 religious leaders, 51 attorneys general, 19 U.S. senators, over 50 non-governmental associations, musician Alicia Keys, and members of R.E.M., The Roots, and Alabama Shakes petitioned the website to remove sexual content.